 Preheat the dehydrator with its thermostat set to 90 degrees.
 If you live in an area with high humidity, you may need a higher temperature.
 It may be necessary to go as high as 125 degrees.
 Place your rosemary in a single layer on the dehydrator trays and dry for at least an hour.
 When the rosemary is brittle and crumbles easily, it is dry.

 Place the rosemary sprigs on parchment paper on a cookie sheet and then into an oven set to 125 degrees.
 If you are willing to wait and have a gas stove, you can just let the pilot light do the work.
-Rosemary is thicker and woodier than most herbs, which means that drying can take a couple of days.
+Rosemary is thicker and woodier than most herbs, so drying can take a couple of days.

 Rosemary’s hardiness makes it ideal for air drying.
 Simply hang a bundle of rosemary sprigs in any part of your home that has dry, moving air.